JWeinert-html/JWeinert-html/README.md

 - 👋 Hi, I’m @JWeinert-html
 - 👀 I’m interested in nature.
 - 🌱 I’m currently learning computer.
-- 💞️ I’m looking to collaborate on video games.
+- 💞️ I’m looking to collaborate on video games and art.
 - 📫 How to reach me jweinert@csumb.edu

 <!---